 According to folklore, St Michael cast the devil out of heaven.
 Unfortunately, much to his chagrin, and somewhat painfully, the devil had the misfortune to land on a bramble bush!
 Following his rather abrupt introduction to earth, on St Michael’s Day (29th September), he cursed the bramble bush forever.
 Consequently, it’s now believed, from this date, that year’s crop of brambles are no longer palatable and shouldn’t be picked.
 That said, however, depending on where you live in the world, you’ll find varying versions of this piece of folklore.

 Historically, the blackberry bush has been used to concoct many herbal remedies.
 And it was once believed that passing your sick baby through an arch, formed by a trailing bramble branch, could cure them of whooping cough!
-You had to pass them through the arch seven times in the hope that this would work!
-Also, adults with conditions such as rickets, or rheumatism could expect the same results by adopting this process.
+You had to pass them through the arch seven times hoping this would work!
+Also, adults with conditions such as rickets or rheumatism could expect the same results by adopting this process.
 Let’s hope this is one folklore that they didn’t practise in reality!

 Blackberries and Herbal Medicine

-Moving on, it’ll come as no surprise to you that the blackberry possesses properties which can be used to treat various ailments.
+Moving on, it’ll come as no surprise to you that the blackberry possesses properties which can treat various ailments.
 But, did you know there are a plethora of conditions in which this baby can work its magic?
-In any event, here are some that might grab your attention:
+Here are some that might grab your attention: